Dynamical properties of convex cocompact actions in projective space: Background on properly convex domains

 \begin{defn} Let $\Omega \subset \P(V)$ be a properly convex domain.
 The \emph{Hilbert metric}

 is given by the formula

 where $a, b$ are the two points in $\dee \Omega$ such that $a, x, y, b$ lie on a projective line in that order. \end{defn}

 When the domain $\Omega$ is an ellipsoid of dimension $d$, the Hilbert metric on $\Omega$ recovers the familiar Klein model for hyperbolic space $\H^d$.
-More generally we have the following: \begin{prop} Let $\Omega$ be a properly convex domain.
-Then: \begin{enumerate} \item $(\Omega, d_\Omega)$ is a proper metric space. \item If $x$ and $y$ are in $\Omega$, then $[x,y]$ is the image of a geodesic (with respect to $d_\Omega$) joining $x$ and $y$. \item $\Aut(\Omega)$ acts by isometries of $d_\Omega$. \end{enumerate} \end{prop} This implies that $\Aut(\Omega)$ always acts \emph{properly} on $\Omega$.
+More generally we have the following: \begin{prop}[{See for example \cite[Section 28]{BK53}}] Let $\Omega$ be a properly convex domain.
+Then: \begin{enumerate} \item The pair $(\Omega, d_\Omega)$ is a proper metric space. \item If $x$ and $y$ are in $\Omega$, then $[x,y]$ is the image of a geodesic (with respect to $d_\Omega$) joining $x$ and $y$. \item The group $\Aut(\Omega)$ acts by isometries of $d_\Omega$. \end{enumerate} \end{prop} This implies that $\Aut(\Omega)$ always acts \emph{properly} on $\Omega$.
 In particular, a subgroup of $\Aut(\Omega)$ is discrete in $\PGL(V)$ if and only if it acts properly discontinuously on $\Omega$.

 Part (\ref{item:hilb_geodesic}) of the above Proposition means that $(\Omega, d_\Omega)$ is always a geodesic metric space.
 However, in general it need not be uniquely geodesic---this is one of many ways in which the geometry on a properly convex domain equipped with its Hilbert metric can differ from hyperbolic geometry.